Taro Yamamoto: Reiwa Shinsengumi (2019–present)

 Yamamoto resigned his seat in the House of Representatives in April 2022, and announced his intention to increase his party's representation in the House of Councillors.
 He was replaced in the lower house by Mari Kushibuchi.
 Yamamoto won his seat, along with Reiwa gaining three councilors from 2019, leading to a total of 5 councilors after Reiwa won 4.37% of the vote.
 Two other councilors were elected from the nationwide proportional block.

 In 2023, Liberal Democratic Party lawmakers physically held Yamamoto back as he attempted to fling himself at members desks to block an anti-refugee bill in the House of Councilors.
 The melee lasted several minutes, with the scene being reported on by numerous news outlets.

-During the campaign period for the 2025 Japanese House of Councillors election, a video was posted on July 18th with him standing outside of DiverCity Tokyo Plaza in Odaiba, Minato, Tokyo, cosplaying as Quattro Bajeena from Mobile Suit Zeta Gundam as he introduced one of the party's candidates, voice actress Maya Okamoto as she explained how she is campaigning for office to fight for the abolishment and/or reduction of the invoice system in place since 2023.
+During the campaign period for the 2025 Japanese House of Councillors election, a video was posted on 18 July with him standing outside of DiverCity Tokyo Plaza in Odaiba, Minato, Tokyo, cosplaying as Quattro Bajeena from Mobile Suit Zeta Gundam as he introduced one of the party's candidates, voice actress Maya Okamoto as she explained how she is campaigning for office to fight for the abolishment and/or reduction of the invoice system in place since 2023.
 However four days later, Bandai Namco Filmworks, the owners of the Sunrise studio and the Gundam series stated that they didn't give permission from the party to use their character and that they do not support any political candidate.

+On 21 January 2026, Yamamoto resigned from the House of Councillors after he was diagnosed with multiple myeloma, a hematologic cancer.
+He stated he would continue as party leader with a reduced workload.
+On 9 July 2026, he resigned as leader of Reiwa following a speeding violation.